Release Date: September 27, 2005.

 - Framing Device: The film opens with the Griffins attending the premiere of the film and ends with a scene at the after-party.

-- Future Me Scares Me: Stewie is not happy about who he becomes in the future.Stewie: I could handle the crappy apartment and the pedestrian job, but now you're telling me I'm a 35-year old Parade magazine reading virgin?!
+- Future Loser: Stewie is not happy about who he becomes in the future.Stewie: I could handle the crappy apartment and the pedestrian job, but now you're telling me I'm a 35-year old Parade magazine reading virgin?!
+Well, you, sir, are pathetic!

 - Have a Gay Old Time: Inverted in part 3: Baby Stewie uses the word "douchebag" and is criticized by adult Stewie, because the term "douchebag" took on a different meaning after President Douchebag was elected.